 Here you will find short and clear answers to frequently asked questions.

 The separation is made possible by an integrated separator made of durable plastic.
-This separator in the front part of the toilet opening directs the urine into the inner container for liquids.
+This separator directs the urine via the front part of the toilet opening into the liquids container or into an external tank.
 The solid faeces and toilet paper end up in the container for solids via the rear of the toilet opening.
 The separation system is adapted to the human anatomy so that any physical contact is avoided.

 By separating the excretions, odours are reduced to a minimum and the subsequent disposal of toilet waste is made easier.
 Unpleasant odours arise only when urine and faeces are combined which is why it is possible to do without toilet chemicals that are harmful to the environment.

-By simply plugging the plug into a socket, a very efficient fan is operated which permanently generates a slight vacuum and thereby directs moisture and remaining odours outside via an exhaust duct.
-The system works almost noiselessly and requires only 2 watts of power which equates to an annual power consumption of less than 6 euros at a continuous use of the TROBOLO®.
+The electric exhaust system permanently generates a slight vacuum and thereby directs moisture and remaining odours outside via an exhaust air pipe.
+It can be flexibly connected via USB connection (12V, 24V or 230V) and has an extremely low power consumption, which equates to an annual power consumption of less than 6 euros at a continuous use.
+The max. current is 0.26 A, the max. power consumption 1.3 W and the noise level 19.3 dB.
 The additional use of litter is not required.

-The natural exhaust system which is used in the TROBOLO® KersaBœm makes use of the chimney effect.
+The natural exhaust system makes use of the chimney effect.
 Due to this natural effect the warm air rises and is extracted outwards via an exhaust duct.
 That way, moisture and remaining odours are led out of the toilet and as a consequence unpleasant odours are neutralized.
 No electrical energy is needed for this.